Laptop vs Chromebook | What is the Difference?

 A Laptop is a portable personal computer.
 Laptops with significantly smaller sizes are often referred to as Notebooks.

-These laptops and notebooks can perform all the tasks that a conventional desktop computer can; however, the main difference between the two is the former’s portability.
+These laptops and notebooks can perform all the tasks a conventional desktop computer can; however, the main difference is the former’s portability.

 Think of a Notebook laptop as a miniature version of your computer that has an on-screen keyboard with a trackpad/trackball and is powered by a battery.

-Mainly, a Notebook laptop runs on Mac or Windows operating systems.
+A notebook laptop mainly runs on Mac or Windows operating systems.

-They are equipped to run all software and apps that can run on conventional computers.
+They are equipped to run all software and apps on conventional computers.

-A Notebook laptop consumes less power to run and also comes with significant processing power and RAM to handle multiple tasks easily.
+A Notebook laptop consumes less power and has significant processing power and RAM to handle multiple tasks easily.

-However, laptops usually come with a higher price tag as compared to personal computers.
+However, laptops usually come with a higher price tag than personal computers.

-A Chromebook, on the other hand, is a new take on Notebook laptops and runs on a Linux-based Chrome Operating System (Chrome OS).
+On the other hand, a Chromebook is a new take on Notebook laptops and runs on a Linux-based Chrome Operating System (Chrome OS).

 This OS runs directly on an internet connection.
 A Chromebook differs from a Notebook laptop in several ways, with their distinct operating systems being the main difference.

-Another major difference is that a Chromebook is an online-only computer that requires an internet connection to work, as the majority of its tasks are cloud-powered.
+Another significant difference is that a Chromebook is an online-only computer that requires an internet connection to work, as most of its tasks are cloud-powered.

 In essence, a Chromebook is like a laptop but with fewer complications.

-Chromebooks are extremely lightweight as they don’t need loads of RAM or heavy processing power.
+Chromebooks are incredibly lightweight as they don’t need loads of RAM or heavy processing power.
 As they rely on cloud services and Google apps to work.

 Chromebook laptops have become increasingly popular among students because of their sleek design and easy-to-use features.

-Although a Chromebook can’t replace a Notebook laptop, they are extremely useful for particular tasks.
-Chrome OS looks very similar to Windows OS but is extremely lightweight in comparison.
+Although a Chromebook can’t replace a Notebook laptop, they are handy for particular tasks.
+Chrome OS looks very similar to Windows OS but is extremely lightweight.

-You can store music, images, videos, and document files on a Chromebook, just like you’d do on a Notebook laptop.
+You can store music, images, videos, and document files on a Chromebook like on a Notebook laptop.
 Still, all these files are stored on cloud servers instead of the Chromebook’s internal memory.

-A Chromebook can also easily sync with Android devices by simply logging into your existing Google account.
+A Chromebook can easily sync with Android devices by logging into your Google account.

 Besides this, a Chromebook is programmed to update automatically, which relieves you of the task of downloading and installing updates manually.